-This will open Create Workflow window as shown below.
+It opens the Create Workflow window.
 Please provide the unique name (wf_load_text_to_SQL) and leave the default settings.

-Please provide a unique name for this session.
-Here, we are naming it as s_load_text_to_sql
+Please provide a unique name for this session (s_load_text_to_sql)

-Once you click on the Create button, a new window called Mappings will be opened.
-Here you have to select the mapping that you want to associate with this session i.e., m_load_text_to_sql.
+Once you click on the Create button, a new window called Mappings will open.
+Here select the mapping that you want to associate with this session, i.e., m_load_text_to_sql.

 Double click on the Session task will open the Edit Tasks window.
-Within Properties Tab, we have configure $Target connection value.
-This property will store the relational source information in $Target variable.
+Within Properties Tab, we have configured the $Target connection value.
+This property stores the relational source information in the $Target variable.

-So, click on the Arrow we marked above, and select the SQL Test as the target information.
+So, click on the Arrow we marked above, and select the Test as the target information.

-Within the mappings tab, we have to configure the Source, and target Connections.
-First, let us configure the Target connection by clicking on the FileDestination.
+Within the mappings tab, we have to configure the Source and Target Connections.
+First, let us set the Target connection by clicking on the FileDestination.

-With in the Connections, click on the Arrow button beside the Relational type, and Use Connection variable that we created in our previous step i.e., $Target
+Within the Connections, click on the Arrow button beside the Relational type, and Use Connection variable that we created before, i.e., $Target